Composition 1: Expository Writing

 CRN #: 12651 Office: Bradley Hall, Y 231

 Room S 110 Office hours: T, Th 10:00-11:15 A.M.

 Turnitin.com class ID: xxxxxxxx

-Recommended text: A Pocket Style Manual by Diana Hacker (St. Martin's).
-This book
+Recommended text: A Pocket Style Manual by Diana Hacker (St. Martin's, any edition).
+This

 Online resources and faculty web pages: This is a web enhanced course.
 You will find some resources (including this syllabus) on our course web pages in the Learn9 Blackboard system.
 You are not required to do any work in Blackboard; it is simply provided as a resource.
 There are also resource links and syllabi available on my faculty web pages (go to faculty.ncc.edu and click on Barbara Barnard).

 Turnitin.com: You must submit your major papers for this course to the plagiarism screening service Turnitin.com as well as giving me a hard copy in class.
 See page 5 of this syllabus for Turnitin.com instructions.
 Fairness demands that every person’s work be evaluated equally.
 If you don’t submit to Turnitin.com for plagiarism checking, your paper will not be accepted for grading and you will receive an F for that paper.
 If internet access is a problem for you, you can use a student computer lab on campus to access the site.

 Writing Center: The Writing Center, located in Bradley Hall and the Library, offers one-on-one tutoring as well as workshops.
 Bradley Hall: 516-572-7195; Library: 516-572-3595; email@example.com ; www.ncc.edu/writingcenter .